 When you deploy the Deep Security Manager AMI from AWS Marketplace, you:

 - Manage your data and traffic in your Virtual Private Cloud (VPC)

 - Manage your own database infrastructure operation and costs

 - Deploy and manage the Deep Security Manager

-If you would prefer to have a hosted solution, then you should Sign up for Deep Security as a Service.
+If you would prefer Trend Micro to host and maintain the infrastructure instead, see Sign up for Deep Security as a Service.

 Recommended deployment method